Ameba-AIoT/ameba-iot-docs/ameba/src/1_power_save/ps_uart_loguart_dplus.rst

 .. tab:: RTL8721Dx

-   For peripherals that need specific clock settings, such as UART and LOGUART, their setting flows are described in Section :ref:`21dx_power_saving_uart` and :ref:`21dx_power_saving_loguart`.
+   For peripherals that need specific clock settings, such as UART and LOGUART, their setting flows are described in the following section.

    .. _21dx_power_saving_uart: